MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/curves/path-data.md

 }
 ```

-The hour and minute hands now have enclosed areas, so to make those hands distinct from each other, they are drawn with both an black outline and gray fill using the `handStrokePaint` and `handFillPaint` objects.
+The hour and minute hands now have enclosed areas.
+To make those hands distinct from each other, they are drawn with both a black outline and gray fill using the `handStrokePaint` and `handFillPaint` objects.

 In the earlier **Ugly Analog Clock** sample, the little circles that marked the hours and minutes were drawn in a loop.
 In this **Pretty Analog Clock** sample, an entirely different approach is used: the hour and minute marks are dotted lines drawn with the `minuteMarkPaint` and `hourMarkPaint` objects: